egc112/ddwrt/adblock/readme.md

    5. add to Administration  > Commands:
        `/jffs/ddwrt-adblock.sh &`
       if placed on USB then "Save USB" ; if jffs2 is used then : "Save Startup"
-      Depending on the speed of your router or use of VPN, you might need to precede the command with: sleep 30 (or sleep 60)
+      Depending on the speed of your router or use of VPN, you might need to precede the command with: sleep 30
    6. add the following to the "additional dnsmasq options" field on the
       services page:
        `conf-dir=/tmp,*.blck`